Distance: 40-mile loop

 (A Best of the Best ride)

 Our Southern California ride list has three rides that are all big, chest-thumping rides up a mighty mountain: Mt.
 Figueroa, Gibraltar Road, and Glendora Ridge.
 Of the three, Figueroa is the prettiest, by a long shot.
 All three are detailed in toughascent.com, and I encourage you to familiarize yourself with his write-ups.
 I find it’s helpful on big climbs like these to know exactly what lies ahead, so I’ve tried to be unusually detailed about mileages and pitches.

-Since there is no reason to drive this road except to gawk at the scenery, and it’s a tough drive, you should be pretty much alone.
-When I rode it on a Monday in January, I saw 4 cars and no bicycles on the mountain (in 20 miles).
+Since there is no reason to drive this road in a car except to gawk at the scenery, and it’s a tough drive, you should be pretty much alone.
+When I rode it on a Monday in January, I saw 4 cars and no bicycles once on the mountain (c.
+20 miles).
 It’s nice to have the road to yourself, but you also can’t expect to be rescued, so take everything you might need.

 Figueroa is a ride through farm country, then a ranching valley, a climb up the mountain, a ride across the ridgetop, a drop down the back side, and a ride through another valley.
 The climb was made famous as a favorite training ride for the Discovery pro cycling team and a certain Texan, whose name slips my mind, when the team did an annual spring training camp in the Solvang area.
 It’s a substantial ride—my computer recorded 5080 ft of gain in 40 miles, which is not to be sneezed at, and there’s a lot of 8-10% stuff—but it’s never leg-breaker hard and if you pace yourself it’s very doable.
 It’s all seriously gorgeous, in its way as pretty a ride mile by mile as any in Bestrides.org.